-Leslie McMillan (a ScanCafe customer from Spring, TX) on the significance of getting childhood photos of her children digitized.
+ScanCafe customer Leslie M. on the significance of getting childhood photos of their children digitized.

 These photos are of our four children who are now grown with children of their own.
 Our daughter was born in 1970 and a son came along in 1973.
 The twins were born in 1974 as an added bonus!
 There are sets of twins in both our extended families.
 And my paternal grandmother gave birth to triplets more than 80 years ago, which caused quite a stir at the time.

 Life was always exciting and eventful with four little ones so close in age.
 Our oldest daughter maintained her “independence” as best she could, demanding to know “how many babies are you bringing home?” when her youngest sister came home from the hospital.
 The younger three were always up to something.
 Even today, the four siblings remain close and enjoy spending time together.